bevacqua/workshopper-wat/readme.md

 ## `options.wait`

-By default we wait `500ms` for their server to start handling requests, you can provide your own mechanism.
+By default we listen for a port to handle requests.
+Wait will timeout after the `waitTTL`.

+## `options.waitTTL`

+By default the TTL is `10000`ms.

 # License